 - Lost in Translation – When you are watching a subtitled anime, and the translation is clearly wrong, take a drink.
 Take a shot if the Japanese audio has the correct phrase in English.

 - Unhelpable – Whenever something “can’t be helped.”

 - Seriousness – Whenever someone “gets serious” in a battle.

 - Seriousness-er – When, during battle, someone gets serious, but apparently not serious enough, and then has to really get serious, take a shot.

 - Unforgiven – Whenever someone swears to “never forgive” someone else.
 Take a shot if they subsequently do, in fact, forgive them.
 Beer chaser if this occurs in 3 or fewer episodes.

 - Shit Gets Revealed – What, precisely constitutes “Shit Getting Revealed”, you ask.
-Here’s some simple examples to help you out:
+Here are some simple examples to help you out:

-- 3. The girl that you have been strangely attracted to?
-And to whom you’ve been masterbating so furiously to that you’re now painfully chaffed?
+- The girl that you have been strangely attracted to?
 Yah, it turns out she’s a clone of your mother.
 This constitutes shit getting revealed.